 - Blood Is Squicker in Water: Godzilla gushes with blood underneath Tokyo Bay after the beam explosion knocks him down into it.

 - Call-Back: Anguirus emerges in the prologue sequence... somewhere... after being swallowed up by a fissure at the beginning of the previous film.

 - Captain Obvious: "Space titanium?
 You mean it's from outer space?"

 - Chest Blaster: Mechagodzilla is packing one, and first uses it to take out the mountain that King Caesar is hiding behind.

 - Crazy-Prepared: The Professor, who made a special pipe whose "bowl's metal includes a?????" and "If you separate it in this way, magnetic waves will develop that will destroy the positive and negative electrodes", just because.

-- Determinator: Despite being grossly outmatched by Mechagodzilla, it takes his jaw being shattered for Angurius to finally throw the fight.
+- Despite being grossly outmatched by Mechagodzilla, it takes his jaw being shattered for Angurius to finally give up.

 - Everything's Better with Monkeys: Why the aliens are apes.

 - Eye Beams: Mechagodzilla.
 Fortunately, King Caesar can reflect them.